1. Are simple tasks emotionally overwhelming? Does it seem like they will never end?

 A NOTE FROM ROBERT AND LORRIE TO YOU:

 The point of most ADHD meds is to stimulate your brain because it lacks dopamine (a neurotransmitter that creates focus and satisfaction).
-Most people with ADHD only have access to 65% of the dopamine they need to do the things that other people do.
+Most people with ADHD lack the dopamine they need to manage life efficiently.

-The main problem with ADHD meds is that they will make you emotionally numb.
+1. They will make you emotionally numb.
 Like a robot.
-You become a goal-seeking automaton.
 So you don't care how other people are doing, or what they feel.
-This makes you even more of an outsider.
+This makes you even more of an outsider - like you're living behind glass.
 Social anxiety increases.

-Some people deal with these side-effects with street drugs.
+4. Some people deal with these side-effects with street drugs.
 Lots of people think weed makes them happier and more likable.
-The problem with this is that weed will shut down the parts of your brain that are already underperforming.
+The problem with this is that weed will shut down the parts of your brain that are already underperforming because of the ADHD.
 Street drugs make ADHD worse, so then you get more behind, people come after you more, and you feel like you need more street drugs to deal with that.
 So your prescription meds can become the gateway to other drugs.

-Plus 35% of kids with prescriptions are pressured to share them (or sell them).
+5. 35% of kids carrying stimulants will give in to sharing or selling them to other students.
 Since it feels good to make any connection, and this is a way to get people to talk to you, it can be really tempting.

 ADHD ADULTS STRUGGLE NEEDLESSLY: